shamim-iq/containerizing-a-simple-python-app/README.md

 # Containerizing a simple Flask app

 This is a simple Python Flask web server project that displays "Hello World!".
-The project includes a Dockerfile for containerization and can be hosted on an Amazon EC2 instance.
+The project includes a Dockerfile for containerization and can be hosted on an Amazon EC2 Ubuntu 22.04 instance.

 ## Prerequisites
-- [Python3] installed on your EC2 machine
+- An [Amazon EC2](https://aws.amazon.com/ec2) Ubuntu 22.04 instance set up and running
-- [python3-pip] installed on your EC2 machine
+- [Python3](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server) installed on your EC2 machine
-- [Docker] installed on your EC2 machine
+- [Python3-pip](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server) installed on your EC2 machine
-- An [Amazon EC2] instance set up and running
+- [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04) installed on your EC2 machine

 ## SSH into EC2